 The amount of scarring after a breast reduction procedure will depend on the type of breast reduction carried out and the size of the breasts to be reduced.
 Women who have very large and heavy breasts may require more extensive surgery to reduce the size of the breasts effectively.

-Most breast reduction scars will involve an incision being made around the Ariola, which extends vertically downwards to the inferior breast crease with a horizontal component extending in either direction across the lower breast crease.
+Most breast reduction scars will involve an incision around the areola, which extends vertically downwards to the inferior breast crease with a horizontal component extending in either direction across the lower breast crease.
 This type of breast reduction is known as an ‘inverted T’ breast reduction or an ‘anchor’ breast reduction.
 Modern techniques of breast reduction surgery now allow surgeons to avoid performing the horizontal incision along the inferior breast crease, and this is known as a vertical scar or ‘lollipop’ reduction.
-The vertical scar breast reduction is not suitable for every patient, especially patients who have very large breasts and will often require the inverted T reduction.
+Vertical scar breast reduction is not suitable for every patient, especially patients who have very large breasts and will often require the inverted T reduction.

 Are breast reduction scars permanent?

 Breast reduction scars, as with any type of scar after surgery, do not go away completely, but thanks to meticulous surgical technique, the appearance of breast reduction scars can be minimised so that they become barely noticeable over time.
 The key to getting the best scars after breast reduction is to follow your surgeon’s post-operative instructions in full.
 It is essential to attend regular wound care appointments with our post-operative nurse.
-You may also be recommended to apply silicone gel sheets to the incisions after four weeks to optimise the appearance of breast reduction scars.
+It is also recommended that you apply silicone gel sheets to the incisions after four weeks to optimise the appearance of breast reduction scars.

 You should avoid exposing your incisions to direct sunlight in the breast reduction recovery period and avoid traumatising the area with excessive rubbing or scratching.